lomorage/openwrt-packages/README.md

 Lomorage setup using opkg packages with Entware repository (need dependencies in Entware, like ffmpeg exif-tools).

+**Please DO NOT try compile by yourselves, lomo-backend is not open source, so it will fail if you don't have the access.**

 ## Quick Start

 This is for users who want to setup Lomorage using opkg packets.